-This may be true, but by adopting the logic of this argument, it is equally easy to see how this structure could be used for a variety of abusive purposes.
-In addition, since such structures are at present virtually unknown in populous states, their role has not been taken into consideration in information exchange agreements as yet.
+This may be true, but is just as easy to see that the structure could be abused using much the same logic.
+In addition, since such structures are at present virtually unknown in populous states their role has not been taken into consideration in information exchange agreements as yet.
 Another barrier to securing data has been established as a result.